 This option cultivates a supportive environment by working together, often providing a more well-rounded business with employees specialized in different areas.
 This method gives the salon and business owner more control over the company culture and payment structure.

-Overall, choosing the right compensation model comes down to many factors within your business.
+Overall, choosing the right salon compensation structure comes down to many factors within your own business.
 There is no right or wrong answer.
 You are investing in your brand and will be successful as long as you take the time to choose the best option for you!